earth-sol/spksrc-teleport-edge/spk/teleport/README.md

 ## Overview

-The Teleport Edge SPK bundles the **Teleport server binary** (compiled via `cross/teleport-edge`) and integrates it with Synology DSM.
+The Teleport SPK bundles the **Teleport server binary** (compiled via `cross/teleport`) and integrates it with Synology DSM.
 It provides:

 - **SSH Service** with built-in reverse-tunnel support
 - **Application Service** exposing the DSM Control Panel UI plus optional dynamic app registration